Our work ranges from walking, cycling and road safety through to bus, rail, car sharing and sustainable tourism.

-Here are a few examples of our recent work:
+Here are examples of our recent work:

 We provided expertise in project management, business planning, monitoring and evaluation to help the University of Edinburgh and the Edinburgh University Students’ Association (EUSA) launch a new bike hire scheme for students.